 • Specify "hypermode" for models that Hypermode hosts.

-• Otherwise, specify a name that matches a host defined in the connections section of the manifest.
+• Otherwise, specify a name that matches a connection defined in the connections section of the manifest.

 When using hugging-face as the provider and hypermode as the connection, Hypermode automatically facilitates the connection to an instance of a shared or dedicated instance of the model.
 Your project’s functions securely access the hosted model, with no further configuration required.
 For more details, see hosted models.